Calm Anxiety: Taking Back Control

 What is wrong with me?

-The speeding heart and rapid breathing, the sweating, trembling, feeling 'on-edge' and that sense of impending danger are all extremely
+The speeding heart and rapid breathing, the sweating, trembling, feeling 'on-edge' and that sense of impending danger

 They descend upon us without warning and we cannot seem to stop them.
 These thoughts, feelings and behaviours, over which we have